Bolton church project shortlisted for English Heritage award

 The work, funded through The Churches Conservation Trust, could now receive an English Heritage Angel Award.

-The project has been shortlisted under the "best rescue of any other heritage building or place" category.'An inspiration'
+The project has been shortlisted under the "best rescue of any other heritage building or place" category.

 The awards were created in 2011 to celebrate the efforts of people who put hours of "hard work, passion and perseverance into saving vulnerable, damaged and derelict historic landmarks".